Onirau/Spicetify-FAD/README.md

 # Installation Instructions

-First of all, I wouldn't recommend using this extension unless you're ok with occasional bugs.
+First of all, I wouldn't recommend using this extension unless you're ok with occasional bugs, and alot of missing features from other FAD implementations.

 Despite that, I would recommend installing the wrapper and that's it; you'll have automatic updates.